Seirdy/seirdy.one/content/posts/website-best-practices.md

 In general, avoid using inline images just for decoration.
 Only use an image if it has a clear purpose that significantly adds to the content in a way that text can't replace, and provide alt-text as a fallback.
 Any level of detail that isn't necessary for getting the point across should be removed with lossy compression and cropping.
 Some conventional wisdom for image compression doesn't hold up when compressing this aggressively; for instance, I've found that extremely aggressive dithering and PNG compression of small black-and-white images consistently surpasses JPEG compression.

-If you want to include a profile photo (e.g., if your website is part of the IndieWeb), I recommend re-using one of your favicons.
+If you want to include a profile photo (e.g., if your website is part of the IndieWeb and uses an h-card), I recommend re-using one of your favicons.
 Doing so should be harmless since most browsers will fetch and cache favicons anyway.

 If you really want to go overboard with PNG optimization, you can try a tool like [Efficient Compression Tool](https://github.com/fhanau/Efficient-Compression-Tool).